Custom Agents

 temperature: 0.1 # LLM creativity (0.0 = deterministic, >0 = more random).
 Can be overridden by user settings.

-isRewrite: true # Boolean: Does the agent primarily rewrite existing content (true) or generate new content (false)?
-Affects some internal handling.
+isRewrite: true # Does the agent primarily rewrite existing content (true) or generate new content (false)?

 # Output Handling